simov/purest/README.md

 The only thing that you want modify in a `before[verb/all]` hook is the `options` argument.
 These hooks are executed right before the [request][request] is started, so that's the last chance to dynamically modify some of the passed options to that request in Purest. *The [request's defaults][request-defaults] method (if present) is executed after the hook.*

-**Note:** Always write tests for your hooks, and execute those tests each time after upgrade to a newer version of Purest!
+**Note:** Always write tests for your hooks, and execute those tests after each upgrade to a newer version of Purest!

 ## Query Method Aliases